Introduction

 Data Access Democratization

-The simplified “Text-to-SQL” and “Text-to-Rules” interfaces allow even non-technical users to interact with data and set up monitoring, breaking down barriers to data access within large enterprises.
+The simplified “Text-to-SQL” and “Text-to-Rules” interfaces enable even non-technical users to interact with data and set up monitoring, breaking down barriers to data access within large enterprises.

 Cost and Time Efficiency

-Automating processes and reducing manual intervention cuts labor costs and minimizes errors, while rapid issue detection ensures minimal system downtime.
+Automating processes and reducing manual intervention cut labor costs and minimize errors, while rapid issue detection ensures minimal system downtime.

 Looking Ahead